ayberkcansever/lemp/README.md

    ###### 3.1.
 Server Receipt Message

-   Server receipt message is sent to all messages delivered to the server.
+   Server receipt message is sent for all messages delivered to the server.

   ```{ m:{id:"id", sr:{id:"sent_messageId"} } }    ```